 Section 4 is intended to address introducing (originating) and carrying (executing) arrangements or jitney arrangements that involve multiple dealers.
 In such arrangements, there may be certain controls that are better directed by the originating dealer, since it is the originating dealer that has knowledge of its client and is responsible for suitability and other "know your client" obligations.
+We expect the "ultimate client" to be a third party to the originating investment dealer in all instances.

-However, the executing dealer must also have reasonable controls in place to manage the risks it incurs by executing orders for other dealers.
+The executing dealer must also have reasonable controls in place to manage the risks it incurs by executing orders for other dealers.

 Therefore, section 4 provides that a participant dealer may, on a reasonable basis, authorize an investment dealer to set or adjust a specific risk management or supervisory control, policy or procedure on the participant dealer's behalf by written contract and after a thorough assessment.
-Our view is that where the originating investment dealer with the direct relationship with the ultimate client has better access than the participant dealer to information relating to the ultimate client, the originating investment dealer may more effectively assess the ultimate client's financial resources and investment objectives.
+Our view is that where the originating investment dealer with the direct relationship with the ultimate client has better access than the participant dealer may more effectively assess the ultimate client's financial resources and investment objectives.